Serendipity aids Egypt in struggle to recover stolen heritage

 THE REPO UNIT

-In a cramped office in the upscale Cairo neighbourhood of Zamalek, five government employees spend their days browsing online trading sites and Western auction house catalogues looking for stolen antiquities.
+In a cramped office in the upscale Cairo neighborhood of Zamalek, five government employees spend their days browsing online trading sites and Western auction house catalogues looking for stolen antiquities.

 Ali Ahmed, who heads the unit, says his work has increased massively in the last three years.
 He trained as an archaeologist, but today likens his role to that of a detective.